Generating Multivariate Load States Using a Conditional Variational Autoencoder: Case study: European load data

 \subsubsection{Visual comparison of univariate distributions}

 In this experiment, the CVAE with fixed $\sigma'$ and no output noise was used to generate 1,459 load demands, conditioned on the time 2:00.
 Results for the Netherlands are shown in Fig.~\ref{fig:Box-plot-Visual}a, for various values of $\sigma'$.
 As the output noise assumed in training increases, the variability of the generated points decreases (because noise is not actually added).
 When $\sigma'$ = 0.1, the distribution of generations is the closest to that of historical data.
-This setting will be used for all further experiments with fixed $\sigma'$.
+This setting will be used for all further experiments with fixed $\sigma'$.\footnote{Note that we only fix a single parameter in this case.
+An approximate visual match of the box plots is a necessary condition for a good overall fit, justifying the choice $\sigma'$ = 0.1 for this comparison.}

 Fig.~\ref{fig:Box-plot-Visual}b further compares data generated using the `Fixed $\sigma'$' and `Auto $\sigma'$, Noisy' schemes and the training data.
 Conditioning on 2:00, 10:00 and 21:00 was performed, and results are shown for the Netherlands.
 Both methods are able to qualitatively reproduce the features of the data.